VDL-PRISM/prisms-wifi-sensor/README.md

 # Utah Modified Dylos Code

 This code reads air quality data from the Dylos serial port, temperature and humidity from the SHT21 sensor, and writes information to an LCD screen.
 The only mandatory sensor is the Dylos -- all other sensors will gracefully fail if not connected.
+There are a few software sensors as well: local ping (pings the gateway), remote ping (pings our server), and wireless (captures wireless stats).

 It creates a CoAP server with the endpoint `air-quality`.